Ivorforce/Monoteny/README.md

 Monoteny recognizes multiplicity (data) usually comes in predictable forms:

 - Some known number of objects of different types.
-  - Product Types (-> Traits / Structs)
+  - Fields of an object -> Monoteny: Trait / Struct
 - One object of varying subtype.
-  - Tagged Union (-> Poly / Enums)
+  - Tagged Union -> Monoteny: Enum / Poly
 - Some unknown number of objects of the same type.
-  - Monads (-> Arrays)
+  - Arrays / Dictionaries -> Monoteny: Multimonad

 A monad is a wrapper that hides multiplicity on interaction with the type.
 Only when referenced (e.g. `a@[0]`) is interaction with the monadic wrapper permitted.
 A monadic wrapper might be anything from arrays over dictionaries to streams or nullability.

 Meanwhile, objects come with a known type and can only be interacted with using declared traits.
-Functions cannot extract more knowledge from an object than they are given, aiding determinism.
+Functions cannot extract more knowledge from an object than they are given, trading freedom for functional determinism.
 Often, objects are viewed from a minimalist perspective in order to reduce complexity.

 Polymorphic types carry a sub-type per object.
 Generic traits defined on the supertype are adopted.
 For non-generically defined functions, the sub-types must be acted on one by one.